patrickfuller/patrickfuller.github.io/_posts/2012-03-18-eliminating-fertilizer-pollutants.md

 own danger: [algal blooms](http://en.wikipedia.org/wiki/Algal_bloom) can be as devastating as the issue they are trying to solve.
-Think of it as buying a bunch of cats to eradicate your mouse problem- you get rid of the mice, but then you have to deal with all those damn cats.
+Think of it as buying a bunch of cats to eradicate your mouse problem- you get rid of the mice, but then you have to deal with all those cats.

 I proposed a solution involving controlling the algae population in man-made tanks.
 With some basic [reaction kinetics](http://en.wikipedia.org/wiki/Reaction_rate)